Asymptotic Theory of Tail Dependence and Bootstrap for Checkerboard Copulas: Main Results

+\end{theorem} Note that if the grid size $m$ of the underlying checkerboard approximation is larger in order than $\sqrt{n}$, then the weak limit of the empirical checkerboard copula process matches with that of the empirical copula process.
+See for example Theorem 3 of \citet{fermanian2004weak}, Corollary 1 of \citet{Tsukahara2005} and Proposition 3.1 of \citet{Segers2012} for weak convergence of the empirical copula process.
+The smoothness condition on the true copula $C$, assumed in Theorem \ref{thm:weakconv_checkerboard}, is the same smoothness condition considered in \citet{Segers2012} for analyzing the empirical copula process.
+This condition is much weaker than the condition that the partial derivatives of the copula exist and are continuous on the entire unit square $[0,1]^2$, assumed for example in \citet{fermanian2004weak}, \citet{Tsukahara2005} and \citet{schmidt2006}.
+Such a relaxation is important since most of copula functions do not actually have continuous partial derivatives at $(0, 0)$ and $(1, 1)$.
+One can see Section 5 of \citet{Segers2012} for such examples.

-where \(\mathbb{G}_C\) is the centered Gaussian process associated with the empirical copula and given in Lemma \ref{lem:2}. \end{theorem} The proof of Theorem \ref{thm:weakconv_checkerboard} is provided in section \ref{appAthm4.2}.
-The argument relies on a decomposition of the centered and scaled estimator into a stochastic fluctuation term and a deterministic approximation error.
-The stochastic term is obtained by expressing the empirical checkerboard copula as the image of the empirical copula under the linear interpolation operator \(T_m\).
-Since \(T_m\) is a bounded linear operator on \(\ell^\infty([0,1]^2)\), the extended continuous mapping theorem (cf. \ref{lem:5}) ensures that the weak convergence of the empirical copula process is preserved under smoothing (cf. Lemma \ref{lem:4} and \ref{lem:6}).
-The deterministic bias term corresponds to the checkerboard approximation of the underlying copula and is shown to be asymptotically negligible at the \(\sqrt{n}\)-scale under the condition \(\sqrt{n}=o(m^2)\).
-The weak convergence then follows by combining both components through Slutsky’s theorem.
+Similar to the proof of Theorem \ref{thm:consistency_checkerboard}, the primary step in establishing Theorem \ref{thm:weakconv_checkerboard} is to decompose the centered and scaled checkerboard copula estimator into a stochastic fluctuation term and a deterministic bias term.
+The stochastic term is actually in terms of the linear interpolation operator \(T_m\) and the empirical copula process.
+Since \(T_m\) is a bounded linear operator on \(\ell^\infty([0,1]^2)\), the extended continuous mapping theorem (cf. Lemma \ref{lem:5}) ensures that the weak convergence of the empirical copula process is preserved under checkerboard smoothing.
+On the other hand, the deterministic bias term is asymptotically negligible when $\sqrt{n}=o(m)$.
+The weak convergence of the empirical checkerboard copula then follows due to Slutsky’s theorem.